Lumbar spinal stenosis and knee osteoarthritis. The connection?

 widespread pain vs patients with KOA and low back pain vs patients with KOA and

-multijoint pain vs those with KOA only, patients with
+multijoint pain vs those with KOA only, patients who have

 widespread pain and KOA described feeling worse with higher measures